...

 • 1 tablespoon sea salt.

-Take 2 large stockpots and fill with about 9 pints of water each, and then bring to the boil.
+Take 2 large stockpots and fill them with about 9 pints of water each, and then bring to the boil.
 Place the bones and beef chuck in one and boil vigorously for 5 minutes or so.
 The water will get very “muddy”, as it is literally boiling away the impurities.
 Take some tongs and carefully transfer the bones and flank steak to the other pot.
 Again bring to the boil, and reduce to a simmer.

 This next piece is so important.
 Please keep an eye on the broth and keep skimming the fat and any foam from the surface.
 Keep doing this continually throughout the process.
 You want a clear broth at the end of the cooking process to make the perfect Pho Bo, Vietnamese Soup.